Ethiopia's multi-pronged protests of 2019 - Jawar, Sidama, Tigray, anti-Abiy | Africanews

 Barely two years in office, Ethiopia’s Prime Minister has earned his reformist label which was widely used in most reports in the early months of his premiership.

+Abiy has gone on to make peace with Eritrea and gotten involved in seeking to forge regional alliances and to help resolve other conflicts like the Kenya – Somalia maritime rift, South Sudan crisis and the Somalia – Somaliland issue.

+Abiy was also hailed by Sudanese for his role in reaching a deal between protesters and the military junta that overthrew Bashir.

-Abiy has gone on to make peace with Eritrea and gotten involved in seeking to forge regional alliances and to help resolve others.
-But analysts have warned serially that with an opening of the political space comes some risks the government must stand up to as and when.
+But back home, analysts have warned serially that with an opening of the political space post April 2018 comes some risks the government must stand up to as and when.

 Insecurity is one of the major consequences that security and political experts have warned of.
 Throughout 2019, Ethiopia saw a rise in protests which took the political, security, ethnic and religious dimensions.